-If you place your cookware onto the wire rack, slide the wire rack in with the imprint "Microwave" facing the appliance door and the outer rail facing downwards.
+When you place your cookware onto the wire rack, slide the wire rack in with the embossed "microwave" facing the appliance door, and the curved lip pointing downwards.
+Note: To test in microwave mode only, switch off the drying function in the basic settings. \rightarrow "Basic settings" on page 16